neootest/MICO/README.md

 	6. Input ssid and password of the wlan that assoiated to iPhone, and start easylink
 	7. Press easylink button on your module (User button 1 on Open1081 dev board)
 	8. A new device appears on iPhone's screen, press this device, change and save these settings
 	9. This new device appears on EasyLink app's main page, you can interact with it now!
+	10. HomeKit demo cannot display on EasyLink app's main page, but it can play with any app based on HomeKit API on iOS8

 ![github](https://raw.githubusercontent.com/MXCHIP/MICO/master/Picture/Demo1.jpg) ![github](https://raw.githubusercontent.com/MXCHIP/MICO/master/Picture/Demo2.jpg) ![github](https://raw.githubusercontent.com/MXCHIP/MICO/master/Picture/Demo3.jpg) ![github](https://raw.githubusercontent.com/MXCHIP/MICO/master/Picture/Demo4.jpg) ![github](https://raw.githubusercontent.com/MXCHIP/MICO/master/Picture/Demo5.jpg)